CtrlK

 Progressive Disclosure

 This is a monolithic wall of text with no bundle files to offload content to.
-The entire reference for CRUD operations, schema design, state management, testing, error handling, and documentation is inlined in a single massive file.
-Content like the attribute types table, validator examples, and test helpers should be in separate reference files.
+All content—schema design, CRUD operations, state management, testing, error handling, documentation standards—is inlined in a single massive file.
+The external references are only to HashiCorp documentation, not to companion files that could hold the detailed code examples.
+Content like the full testing patterns, documentation template, and error handling catalog should be in separate files.

 1 / 3